 Consider the following, tedious testing activities, repetitive steps, and low value; it looks like we are doing something wrong; this is not very inspiring to someone trying to embrace testing.
 Instead, we need to encourage the whole team about learning and seeing quality as a valuable, challenging, and necessary activity.

-The whole team needs to be aware of testing activities, understanding high-quality standards.
+The whole team needs to be aware of testing activities, understand high-quality standards.
 We must help them to define testing activities, organize testing sessions, and facilitate the right testing tools and correct test data they need to test efficiently.

 We need to be very careful about incentive quality in our team, understand what incentives your team finds motivating.
-It could be something simple like fun activities such as testathons or bug bounty programs and choose the right rewards; these external rewards can motivate your team to do things like embrace quality.
+It could be something simple like fun activities such as testathons or bug bounty programs and choosing the right rewards; these external rewards can motivate your team to do things like embrace quality.

 An exciting part about incentive quality is related to fun rewards such as cool swags, gift cards, and Testing badges.
 The value of an incentive can change over time and in different situations.